nanraddigest/TMDB-movies-agent/README.md

 # Movie Analysis Agent

 A multi-agent data analyst system that performs **Collect → EDA → Hypothesize** on movie data using the TMDB API and MovieLens dataset.
+This agent's primary use case is to understand general movie trends pertaining to genre, directors, revenue etc. amongst others listed below in the data section.

 Built with **Google ADK** (Agent Development Kit) + **Vertex AI** (Gemini 2.0 Flash), deployed on **Google Cloud Run**.